-High-Intensity Interval Training (HIIT) is one of the most effective conditioning methods for Strongman athletes.
-Strongman events often involve short bursts of maximal effort followed by brief recovery periods, making HIIT a natural fit for preparing the body to perform under fatigue.
+High-Intensity Interval Training, or HIIT, is one of the most effective conditioning methods for strongman athletes.
+Strongman events often involve short bursts of maximal effort followed by brief recovery periods, which makes HIIT a natural fit for preparing your body to perform under fatigue.

-Rather than focusing on long-duration endurance, HIIT improves the ability to produce repeated high-output efforts, recover quickly, and maintain performance across demanding events.
+Instead of focusing on long-duration endurance, HIIT improves your ability to produce repeated high-output efforts, recover quickly, and maintain performance across demanding events.

 What HIIT Means in a Strongman Context

-HIIT involves alternating periods of high-intensity work with structured rest or lower-intensity movement.
+HIIT means alternating periods of high-intensity work with structured rest or lower-intensity movement.
+For strongman athletes, that usually includes:

 - Explosive effort intervals